AstrobioMike/GL4U-amplicon-2023/ACCESS-jetstream2-computing-resource-request/README.md

 **Documents and Publications:** Needed to attach my CV here.

-**Available resources:** Checked box for ACCESS Credits, entered 46,080.
+**Available resources:** Checked box for ACCESS Credits, entered 46,080 (no longer need to enter this).

-In comments box:
+In comments box (no longer present):

 > This is based on using the jetstream estimator (https://wiki.jetstream-cloud.org/alloc/estimator/), with 30 m3.medium instances for 8 days, which comes out to 46,080 SUs there.
 Please let me know if I should be estimating a different way or if any other information is needed.